BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

 # Targeted Social Media Platform Analysis: Laptop and Mobile Users

-  This project involves building a classification model to predict weather the product was taken or not.
-The predictions were seperately made for both Laptop and
+  This project involves developing a well tuned classification model that predicts whether a certain consumer has purchased the product in question or not.
+These independent variables are related to factors such as empoyement, the user's social media engagement, the extent of their active role mainly defined by their
-  Mobile Users.
-The aim of this project is to optimize models and create interactive dashboards to visualize trends and specific patterns from the dataset.
+  habits and behaviors such as commenting and liking a particular post on the media platform making their stand on the product noticable.

 ## Table of Contents